CSCI-4448-Group/Sorry-Game/rules.md

 # Setup
 * Choose four pawns of the same color.
 Put all four on that color START space.
 * Shuffle the deck.
-Place face down on "Place PAck Here" to form Draw pile.
+Place face down on "Place Pack Here" to form Draw pile.
 * Pick a player to go first.
 Movement is clockwise around the board and play passes to the left.

 # Game Play